 — CEO Nwabudike Morgan, "The Ethics of Greed" (Accompanies discovery of the "Industrial Base" tech)

-Fossils fuels in the last century reached their extreme prices because of their inherent utility: they pack a great deal of potential energy into an extremely efficient package.
+Fossil fuels in the last century reached their extreme prices because of their inherent utility: they pack a great deal of potential energy into an extremely efficient package.
 If we can but sidestep the 100-million-year production process, we can corner this market once again.

 — CEO Nwabudike Morgan, Strategy Session (Accompanies discovery of the "Synthetic Fossil Fuels" tech)